kentang2017/astrology_gambling_books/README.md

-# Bibliography of applying astrology & numerology & divination on horse racing
+# Bibliography of applying astrology, numerology and divination on horse racing